Toxoplasmosis is caused by a parasite that lives and multiplies in cats.

 Pyrimethamine and sulfonamides may be given later in pregnancy if the fetus is infected.

-Infected newborns with and without symptoms are treated with pyrimethamine, sulfadiazine, and leucovorin (a drug that prevents side effects of pyrimethamine).
+Infected newborns with or without symptoms are treated with pyrimethamine, sulfadiazine, and leucovorin (a drug that prevents side effects of pyrimethamine).

 Inflammation of the eyes is sometimes treated with corticosteroids.